If someone tells you they have been raped or sexually abused

 Whether you are helping someone cope with the immediate trauma of a recent experience or are helping someone coming to terms with sexual abuse they suffered as a child, you will be very important to them.
 Therefore, it is important that you recognise the implications of this and take good care of yourself and your own needs.

-Sometimes hearing of a friend’s or relative’s rape might remind you of a similar experience you might have had as an adult or a child.
+Sometimes hearing of a friend’s or loved one’s rape or sexual abuse might remind you of a similar experience you might have had as an adult or a child.
 If this happens then it is important that you get support for yourself; WMRSASC can provide this.

 Reporting to the Police

-One decision a person will have to make after being raped is whether or not to report the crime to the police.
-Relatives and friends, on hearing about the rape, can pressurise a person to report; or they may actually take the matter out of their hands and phone the police for them.
+One decision a person will have to make after being raped, sexually assaulted or abused is whether or not to report the crime to the police.
+Relatives and friends, on hearing about the rape and / or sexual abuse, can pressurise a person to report; or they may actually take the matter out of their hands and phone the police for them.

 Apart from reinforcing their feelings of helplessness, this action will embroil a person in a very painful and lengthy legal process.
 It is much more helpful in this situation to find out what the process involves and then discuss with them whether or not they want to report – always leave the decision up to them.
 They, not you, will have to live with the consequences of that decision.

-One of the concerns that might come up is that the person must report in order to prevent the person from assaulting someone else.
+One of the concerns that can come up is that the person must report in order to prevent the perpetrator from raping, assaulting or sexually abusing someone else.
 It is not their responsibility to prevent a perpetrator from reoffending.

-Our ISVA service can give you information, can talk through options with the individual, and if they choose to report an ISVA will provide advice and support throughout the police and court process.
+Our ISVA service can give you information, can talk through options with the individual, and if they do choose to report, an ISVA will provide advice and support throughout the police and court process.

 To access this support please call 01905 611655 or email email@example.com.